deton/HeatMapWithTime/README.md

 ## License
 * html files are distributed under the terms of the MIT license.
-* sample data used in the demo:
+* sampledata/ used in the demo:
   * These sample data use the following copyrighted material with modifications.
     * DOCOMO BIKESHARE, INC. / Association for Open Data of Public Transportation, [Bikeshare information of DOCOMO BIKESHARE, INC.](https://ckan.odpt.org/dataset/c_bikeshare_gbfs-d-nationwide-bikeshare), [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en).
     * OpenStreet Corp. / Association for Open Data of Public Transportation, [Bikeshare information of OpenStreet](https://ckan.odpt.org/dataset/c_bikeshare_gbfs-openstreet), [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en), [ODC BY 1.0](https://opendatacommons.org/licenses/by/1-0/), [ODbL 1.0](https://opendatacommons.org/licenses/odbl/1-0/).